yvsgrndjn/atommap_eval/README.md

 ## Overview

-`atommap_eval` is a Python package for comparing two atom-mapped reactions and determining whether they are chemically equivalent, using graph theory and RDKit.
+`atommap_eval` is a Python package for comparing two atom-mapped reactions and determining whether they are chemically equivalent, using their graph (`networkx`) representation and RDKit.

-It supports:
+How it works:

-- ✅ Canonicalization and standardization of SMILES
+- Optional preprocessing: "Canonicalization" and standardization of reaction SMILES to ensure all reactions are in the right format.
-- ✅ Graph construction with atom-level / bond-level attributes and mapping
+- Reactions graphs construction with atom-level / bond-level attributes and mapping
-- ✅ Graph isomorphism checks using `networkx`
+- Graph isomorphism checks using `networkx.is_isomorphic()`
-- ✅ Evaluation over single or batch pairs (in parallel or sequentially)
-- ✅ CLI support for evaluating CSV/JSON files
-- ✅ Fast testing and linting with `pytest`, `ruff`, and `black`

 It allows consistent evaluation of atom-mapping validity (e.g. against a ground truth atom-mapped reaction) by taking into account equivalence of some atoms (i.e. all `CH3` in `t-Bu` are equivalent, any shuffling of atom-map indices should not impact correctness of the mapping)